my10c/r53-ufw/README.md

 4. Then Once a day the server pulls again, and any IP in the firewall rule that does not have a TXT-record is removed.
 ```
-Cleanup the firewall on any ip that has not been marked permanent
+Cleanup the firewall on any rule that has not been marked permanent
 ```

 ## The apps